Len Reynolds: Storylines

-Following the death of his wife, Hattie Len arrives in the village to visit their son, Sean.
+Following the death of his wife, Eileen Len arrives in the village to visit their son, Sean.
 The family welcomes Len's presence as Sean and his wife, Angie, are having marital difficulties, and Len is a mediator.
 Sean and Angie separate after Angie has an affair with Cain Dingle and Sean later leaves with his new girlfriend, Tara Thornfield.
 Len stays to help Angie rebuild her life at the request of his granddaughter Ollie (Vicky Binns), and Len keeps a close watch on his grandchildren.
 Following Angie's death, Len's grandson Marc goes to live with his father, and Ollie stays behind with her boyfriend Danny Daggert, who moves in with them.
-Ollie leaves for University, leaving Len and Danny sad.
+Ollie leaves for University, leaving Len and Danny depressed.

-Len develops feelings for local pensioner Edna Birch (Shirley Stelfox) but she does not reciprocate.
+Len develops feelings for the local pensioner Edna Birch (Shirley Stelfox), but she does not reciprocate.
 However, he finds love again with flamboyant newcomer Pearl Ladderbanks (Meg Johnson).
 Enchanted by Pearl's sunny personality, Len invites her to move in with him and Danny.
 Pearl, however, is hiding a secret.
-Her son, Frank Bernard Hartbourne (Rob Parry), whom she had said was a financial advisor, has been paroled after serving a sentence for rape.
-When Len discovers the truth, he is horrified, but realizes what Pearl had been through and agrees to stand by her.
-Problems escalate when Frank's arrival is announced in the Hotten Courrier and the villagers are irate and turn their frustrations on and Len and Pearl.
+Her son, Frank Bernard Hartbourne (Rob Parry), who she said was a financial advisor, had been paroled after serving a sentence for rape.
+When Len discovers the truth, he is horrified but realizes what Pearl has been through and agrees to stand by her.
+Problems escalate when Frank's arrival is announced in the Hotten Courrier, and the villagers become irate, turning their frustrations on Len and Pearl.
 Only vicar Ashley Thomas (John Middleton) and Edna stand by them.
 After Frank is savagely beaten by Scott Windsor (Ben Freeman), he moves into a bail hostel in Leeds.
 Devastated at being treated so cruelly by their neighbours, the couple decides to leave Emmerdale for a few weeks and contemplate moving to Cheshire nearer to Sean and Tara.
-Len and Pearl eventually return and rebuild bridges with their neighbors.
+Len and Pearl eventually return and rebuild their relationship with their neighbours.

 Len and Pearl's relationship is tested when Pearl falls into debt after trying to save money to visit her grandson Owen Hartbourne (Oliver Lee) in Hong Kong after he visits.
-Eric Pollard (Chris Chittell), Pearl's boss, begins blackmailing her even after she has repaid some of the loan and Len angrily punches him.
-This is not the end, as Eric charges Pearl the early settlement fee and tells her it must be paid, or he will report Len to the police for assault.
+Eric Pollard (Chris Chittell), Pearl's boss, begins blackmailing her even after she has repaid some of the loans and Len angrily punches him.
+Eric then charges Pearl the early settlement fee and tells her it must be paid, or he will report Len to the police for assault.
 When Len finds out, he is annoyed that Pearl kept it from him.
 Their relationship ends and Pearl leaves the village in disgrace.
 She returns several months later, intent on winning Len back.
-He tells Pearl he is in love with Edna, despite the fact that Pearl is uninterested.
+He tells Pearl he is in love with Edna, although Pearl is uninterested.
 However, Len and Pearl reunite and plan their wedding after Len proposes.